-Many tenants who are looking for a mutual exchange, register with one of the online mutual exchange services (such as HomeSwapper).
+Many tenants who are looking for a mutual exchange register with one of the online mutual exchange services (such as HomeSwapper).
 These services allow qualifying tenants to add their home to the service's website so that other registered users can view the property details.

-It is not a requirement to use one of the online mutual exchange services - it is just that many tenants find them easy and convenient.
+You don't have to use one of the online mutual exchange services - it is just that many tenants find them easy and convenient.

-Do you qualify for a mutual exchange?
+Do I qualify for a mutual exchange?

 A mutual exchange can take place even if the people wishing to swap houses have different landlords.
-So for example, a local authority secure tenant could mutually exchange with:
+So for example, a Local Authority secure tenant could mutually exchange with:

 In contrast, a tenant could not mutually exchange with a tenant renting through a private landlord, and there is no right to exchange to a vacant property.